tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 **IMPORTANT** If you used a version prior to 1.2.0, UIExtenderLibModule is a deprecated mod.
 Make sure you remove this mod from your load order.
 The library is included with this mod.

-**IMPORTANT** To ensure compatibility between Harmony versions across different modules, it is advised to load ModLib as the first Module after the official modules.
-If this is not done, the game may error on startup as an older version of harmony might be loaded first

 ## Dependencies

 | Dependency | Mandatory | Notes |